runekaagaard/django-hypergen/examples/coredocs/WEBSOCKETS.rst

 Basics
 ======

 The cornerstone of hypergen websockets is the ``HypergenWebsocketConsumer`` class.
-A HypergenWebsocketConsumer has all the capabilities of standard Django Channels consumers but adds hypergen integration.
+A HypergenWebsocketConsumer has all the capabilities of a standard Django Channels consumer but adds hypergen integration.
 It checks permissions and like an ``@action``, it can update HTML on the page and issue other client side commands.

 A very simple consumer could look like this::

-    class IncrementConsumer(JsonWebsocketConsumer):
+    class IncrementConsumer(HypergenWebsocketConsumer):
         def receive_hypergen_callback(self, n):
             # Render the self.template method into the DOM element with an id of "counter".
             # First we get the client side commands ...